-Assessors reviewed market sales up to January 1, 2021.
-Sales after the new year were not used to determine your new value.
-The property tax bill you received in December of 2021 was not based on the new assessment value of your property.
+Assessors review market sales up to January 1st, of the current year.
+Sales after the new year are not used to determine your new value.
+The property tax bill you received in December is not based on the new assessment value of your property.

 Assessors don’t set tax rates.
 There are no additional taxes collected by the town during a revaluation.
 The revaluation does not change the amount of tax collected by the town, county, school district, or technical college.